BlueWinds/WarTechIIC/README.md

 ## Generating Flareups
 Every day that passes, there is a `dailyFlareupChance` chance that a new flareup will be added to the map.
 There are no limits to the number of flareups that can be active at once, and they can occur from day 1 onwards.
 When a flareup occurs...

-### Deciding attacker
+### Deciding attacker and location
-WIIC first decides who will be the attacker in the new flareup.
+WIIC first decides who will be the attacker and where they'll attack by iterating through all star systems on the map.
-1) Only factions that control at least one star system on the map are considered.
-2) And factions in `ignoreFactions` are ignored.
-3) A weight is assigned to each faction, the sum of several factors:
-    1) `aggressionPerSystemOwned` is multiplied by the number of star systems the faction controls.
-This represents larger factions having more border worlds and more resources.
-    2) The player's reputation with the faction is pulled from `aggressionByReputation` and added in.
-This gives extra weight to factions that the player is interested in, either by fighting against them frequently or by allying with them.
-    3) The sum of the above two is multiplied by that faction's entry in `aggressionMultiplier`, if they have one.
-This means if you set their `aggressionMultiplier` to 0, they'll never attack people.

-With the weight for each potential attacker figured out, one is selected at random.

-### Deciding defender
-With the attacker decided, WIIC looks to see where they will attack.
-1) Factions in `cantBeAttacked`... can't be attacked.
-2) If `limitTargetsToFactionEnemies` is `true`, then only a faction's enemies - as defined in their factionDef - are considered as possible targets.
-Otherwise, any faction they share a border with is fair game.
-3) A weight is assigned to each defender, the sum of two factors.
-    1) `targetChancePerBorderWorld` is multiplied by the number of border worlds between the attacker and this faction.
-A border world is considered any world you can reach in a single jump from one of the attacker's planets.
-If there are no border worlds, the faction is discarded as a potential defender.
-    2) The `baseTargetChance` is added in.
-4) Each defender's weight is multiplied by the value in `targetChoiceMultiplier[attacker][defender]`, if any.
-For example: `targetChoiceMultiplier: {ClanJadeFalcon: {ClanGhostBear: 10}}` makes the Falcons 10x as likely to attack the Bears as they would normally be.
+1) If the star system already has a flareup or flashpoint present, it's ignored.
+2) If it's controlled by a faction in `cantBeAttacked` or `ignoreFactions`, it's also skipped.
+3) Each faction that controlls a neighboling system and isn't in `ignoreFactions` might attack with the following items multiplied together:
+    0) If `limitTargetsToFactionEnemies` is `true` and this attacker isn't the system owner's enemy, they're ignored.
+    1) The number of bordering systems the attacker controls (within one jump)
+    2) The distance multipilier: `1 / sqrt(100 + distanceInLyFromPlayer)`.
+Systems near the player are more likely to be attacked than those far across the map.
+    3) `aggression[attacker]`, read from the settings, defaulting to 1.
+    4) `reputationMultiplier[attacker] + reputationMultiplier[defender]`.
+    5) `hates[attacker][defender]`, defaulting to 1.

-With the weight for each potential defender figured out, one is selected at random.
+With the weight for each target system and each faction which could attack it figured out, one is selected at random.

 ### Initial setup
 A border world controlled by the defender and near the attacker is chosen at random.
 The flareup is added to the map - this adds a blip to the starmap, appearance controlled by the `flareupMarker`.
 See [ColourfulFlashpoints](https://github.com/wmtorode/ColourfulFlashPoints) for details on the settings.